 Lebanon’s coronavirus vaccine drive will include 33 or 34 vaccination centers across the country.
 According to the head of the government’s emergency health committee, these centers are being prepared under strict criteria and will be ready by mid-February.

-Led by the member of parliament Assem Araji, the parliamentary health committee met on Wednesday to finalize the regulation.
+Initiated by the member of parliament Assem Araji, the parliamentary health committee met on Wednesday to finalize the regulation.
 Araji said it will be passed on to Speaker Nabih Berri, who called for a general parliamentary session to be held on Friday to approve the bill.

 The draft law aims to secure a two-year warrant in Lebanon for the emergency use of all coronavirus vaccines, not just the Pfizer jab.

 Araji told Al-Jadeed news that Lebanon will eventually need 12 million doses of the vaccine to cover the whole country.

 He also mentioned that children less than 16 years old and pregnant women will not qualify to take the jab as there is no data at present that details the correct dosage to support these categories.

 According to the Health Ministry, the first shipment of the Pfizer vaccine will arrive in Lebanon on February 12th, with further shipments in the following weeks to eventually bring the 2.1 million jabs secured from Pfizer.

 COVAX, the global vaccination program led by the WHO, which aims to vaccinate people in middle and poor income countries, also has an agreement with Lebanon for enough jabs to cover 20 percent of the population.

 The bill also mentions that responsibility for COVID-19 vaccines and any possible side-effects is fully given to the Lebanese government.